charlpcronje/dotO/README.md

 URL to intranet: `https://172.29.0.29/intranet/`
 Path to Intranet: `\\172.29.0.29\www\html\intranet`

+This REPO might give you problems please use this link: https://github.com/charlpcronje/intranet

 ## Code Lifecycle
 The entire `MVC` system runs in the `system` namespace.
 Then I created more namespaces within system to be consistent with the folder structure.